 Local SEO for Service Area Businesses vs Physical Locations

-If you’re a locksmith that doesn’t have a brick and mortar storefront for customers to walk in, never fear.
+If you’re a locksmith that doesn’t have a brick-and-mortar storefront for customers to walk in, never fear.
 Local SEO is for businesses with or without a location!

 For a service area business (SAB), delivering or servicing select local areas, local SEO is still an important strategy you can use to increase online visibility.
 You can still outrank your competitors even if they have a physical storefront location!

 While physical locations tend to be easier to rank in a select city, SABs are also able to rank in multiple cities at the same time.
-You’ll choose the main city that you want to service or deliver to, then choose surrounding cities where you can make a profit.
+You’ll choose the main city that you want to service or deliver to, then choose the surrounding cities where you can make a profit.